 - generalized osteopenia (less common)

-A skeletal survey is essential not only for the diagnosis of multiple myeloma but also in pre-empting potential complications (e.g. pathological fracture) and assessing response to therapy.
-A typical skeletal survey consists of the following films:
+A skeletal survey is essential not only for the diagnosis of multiple myeloma but also in pre-empting potential complications (e.g. pathological fracture) and assessing response to therapy. ~40% bone destruction is required for lesion detection, thus giving the skeletal survey a high false-negative rate of ~50% (range 30-70%) 12.

 The vast majority of lesions are purely lytic, sharply defined/punched out, with endosteal scalloping when abutting the cortex.
 Lesions are sclerotic in only 3% of patients 7.